 You can thank rising estrogen and a short spike in testosterone at the end of your Week 2 for the pleasant nocturnal imagery.
 As the levels of these hormones increase, they boost your mood and rev your libido, which then influence your dream life.

 Now, this doesn’t mean you won’t have any stress-filled dreams or outright nightmares during the first half of your cycle.
 But, the chances are nudged in the direction of more positive sleep experience.

 Not so in the second half of your cycle:

 During your Week 3 and Week 4–which starts the day after ovulation and lasts until the day before your period–you’re more likely to have intense and fearful dreams, according to research from the University of the West of England.
 So, you may dream of situations like losing a job, falling down an elevator shaft or confronting someone in your life.

-One theory why: Progesterone triggers a slight spike in body temperature right after ovulation, which may lead brain changes that prompt the scary scenarios.
+One theory why: Progesterone triggers a slight spike in body temperature right after ovulation, which may lead to brain changes that prompt the scary scenarios.

-Again, this doesn’t mean that every night in the second half of your cycle is going to be a terror-fest that rivals a Hollywood thriller.
+Again, this doesn’t mean that every night of the second half of your cycle is going to be a terror-fest that rivals a Hollywood thriller.
 However, the chances are nudged in the direction of more stressful dream scenarios.

 Not a fan of the whole stressful dream thing?
 I don’t blame you.
 Daytime stress is hard enough.
 Who needs to double up at night, amIright?